-- 1. Verification that land is still being managed in accordance with terms of the conservation easement - 2.
-Tons of biomass generated/delivered to a renewable energy facility, if applicable

-Tons of harvested wood generated/delivered to a mill, if applicable
+- 1. Verification that land is still being managed in accordance with terms of the conservation easement - Tons of biomass generated/delivered to a renewable energy facility, if applicable Tons of harvested wood generated/delivered to a mill, if applicable

-Table D-10: Urban and Community Forestry Program

-Urban and Community Forestry Program - California Department of Forestry and Fire Protection (CAL FIRE)

-- Cities

-- Counties

-- Nonprofit Organizations

-Qualifying Districts (include, but are not limited to, school, park, recreation, water, and local taxing districts)

-- Urban tree planting/vegetation that results in a net GHG benefit that gives special attention to energy conservation, air quality improvement, storm water management water quality, or public health improvements, including: - o Tree and plant establishment care - Planting site preparation - Projects using urban woody biomass for its highest and best use - Tree inventory, and/or urban forest mapping and analysis, and/or long term management plan (must include tree planting component) - Innovative urban forest site improvement to create larger, more functional planting sites for trees, such as bio-swales, urban forestry education centers, edible landscaping and/or community gardens and orchards - Funding for the purchase of a small, vacant property or properties from a willing seller to be repurposed for a use consistent with the CA Urban Forestry Act and resulting in a net GHG benefit

-Eligible Costs, including but not limited to the following:

-- Salaries/wages of employees directly engaged in execution of project types - Fringe Benefits of employees - Consulting and other contractual services to implement project types - Supplies - Equipment (items exceeding \$5,000 or more per unit cost and tangible useful life greater than one year.) - Reasonable costs associated with acquisition, including but not limited to applicant staff time for easement negotiations, technical and legal consulting, appraisal, preliminary title report, baseline conditions report, escrow fees, and title insurance fees. - Travel to/from project sites, meetings, etc. directly related to grant project

-- Supplantation of funds - Projects not in accordance with CAL FIRE standard and the Urban Forestry Act - Decorative trees grates and decorative tree guards - Tree removal - Inefficient irrigation valves, pumps, sprinkler control timers, or overly costly and elaborate irrigation systems - Urban wood and biomass projects may not remove trees solely for the purpose of utilization - Root barriers - Invasive species are not eligible

-- > Trees that rely on excessive amounts of water to survive - Trees that are inappropriate for the site selected or require excessive maintenance - Trees that will be less than 25 feet in height with equal crown width at maturity - > Palms are not eligible - Trees that will conflict with overhead or underground utilities or ground-located infrastructure
+Existing California Climate Investment Program Type Jrban and Community Forestry Program - California Department of Forestry and Fire Protection (CAL FIRE) ead or Co-applicants must include at least one of the following.
+Qualifying Districts (include, but are not limited to, school, park, recreation, water, and local taxing districts) Urban tree planting/vegetation that results in a net GHG benefit i that gives special attention to operav conservation, air quality education centers, edible landscaping and/or community garden r long term management plan (must include tree planting functional planting sites for trees, such as bio-swales, urban forestry Project Costs Eligible Costs, including but not limited to the following: Salaries/wages of employees directly engaged in execution of project types Fringe Benefits of employees Consulting and other contractual services to implement project types Supplies Equipment (items exceeding \$5,000 or more per unit cost and tangible useful life greater than one year.)
+Reasonable costs associated with acquisition, including but not limited to applicant staff time for easement negotiations, technical and legal consulting, appraisal, preliminary title report, baseline conditions report, escrow fees, and title insurance fees.
+Travel to/from project sites, meetings, etc. directly related to grant project neligible Costs: Supplantation of funds Projects not in accordance with CAL FIRE standard and the Urban Forestry Act Decorative trees grates and decorative tree guards Tree removal Inefficient irrigation valves, pumps, sprinkler control timers, or overly costly and elaborate irrigation systems Urban wood and biomass projects may not remove trees solely for the purpose of utilization Root barriers Trees that rely on excessive amounts of water to survive Trees that are inappropriate for the site selected or require excessive maintenance Trees that will be less than 25 feet in height with equal crown width at maturity Palms are not eligible Trees that will conflict with overhead or underground utilities or ground-located infrastructure Invasive species are not eligible